 Take advantage of all the ways to rent out your vacant home.
 Vacation rental apps like Airbnb and VRBO make it easy to share your space—all while making a profit.
 For a small listing fee, most sites will throw in property damage protection and insurance coverage.

 If you’re gone for a longer period of time, you may need to hire a property management company.
-Though more costly than an Airbnb-style site, a rental company is the more hands-on approach.
+Though more costly than an Airbnb-style site, a rental company is a more hands-on approach.
 From cleaning and property promotion to repairs and rental rules, the property management company can handle everything.